1 North Star

 Over four calls, our Outliners--who have decades of experience as editors and writers--will help you define your ideas and really sharpen your thinking.
 They will make sure your idea works and becomes a tight, professional outline that lays the foundation for your book.+ LEARN MORE

 That was just the high-level explanation.
-If you'd like a deeper understanding of the process and would like to see examples of work from each stage, keep reading.
+If you'd like a deeper understanding of the process and would like to see examples of work from each stage, keep reading or watch our 4x #1 New York Times bestselling author and co-founder, Tucker Max explain.

 How the Book In A Box Process Works